MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/sales-returns-unannounced.md

         - *Never* – Users can close containers without printing a return label.
         - *Always* – A return label is required.
 Users can't close the container unless the system is able to retrieve a label.
         - *If setup exists* – For containers where a return label setup exists, the system must retrieve the required label before users can close the container.
 For containers where no return label setup exists, users can close the container without printing a label.
-    - **Printer name** – Select the ZPL printer where the system should print shipping and/or return labels when using this container packing policy.
+    - **Printer name** – Select the Zebra Programming Language (ZPL) printer where the system should print shipping and/or return labels when using this container packing policy.

 Follow these steps to manually print or reprint a return label for a return details record: